Skip to main content

 Best hamster bedding

-While it’s sensible to look for cheap hamster bedding options, it’s just as important to ensure that you’re buying a product that’s also safe for your hamster.
-The following bedding types are not only affordable but also safe and available at pet stores and online retailers.
+While it’s sensible to look for cheap hamster bedding options, it’s just as important to ensure that you’re buying a product that’s also safe for your little guy.
+The following bedding types are not only affordable but also pet-friendly and available at stores and online retailers.

 Aspen shavings

-Wood shavings are probably the most widely used and most widely available type of small-animal bedding available.
-Shavings are a great, cheap hamster bedding, and when you buy a larger package, you can get even better value.
+Wood shavings are probably the most widely used type of small-animal bedding available.
+Shavings are a great, cheap hamster substrate, and when you buy a larger package, you can get even better value.

 It’s important to use the right kind of shavings, though.
-Pine and cedar shavings are not safe for hamsters.
+Pine and cedar are not safe for hamsters.
 These shavings are typically harder and can splinter off, harming your pet.
 They can also irritate your hamster’s lungs.

 Paper litter